NOT-REAL-GAMES/Murder/README.md

 ### So is this like the Bevy equivalent to Redot?

 This project is completely dependant on Bevy indefinitely as it has been from the start, and always will be.
-The Murder team commends Godot's decision, and hopes this sets a standard for more game companies to stand for equalitarianism.
+The Murder team commends Godot's decision, and hopes this sets a standard for more game companies to stand for egalitarianism.